 The steps below describe how to download, install, and configure the Docker container allocation software required by ArcGIS Notebook Server.
 See Docker and ArcGIS Notebook Server for an introduction to Docker and how it's used in ArcGIS Notebook Server.

 Docker is available as Docker Desktop.

 |Operating system||Docker edition||Notebook runtime (Container) image type||Additional requirements|

 Windows Server 2022 Standard and Datacenter

 Docker Desktop on Windows version 4.4.4 or later

-Docker and Mirantis Container Runtime are third-party software components, and this topic may not provide the full process for installing them.
-See the Docker and Mirantis Container Runtime sites for more information on their installation processes.
+Docker is a third-party software component, and this topic may not provide the full process for installing it.
+See the Docker site for more information on the installation process.